-General Guidelines for ALL Medical Surgical Rotations in Level 3
+General Guidelines for ALL Medical Surgical Rotations in Level 2

-Criteria Level 3

-Number of patients 2-5

-Medication administration with instructor supervision Yes

-EMR documentation on student pages Yes

-Chart Pack Yes

-VS and brief assessment by 0730 Yes

-Full assessment documented by 0930 Yes

-Staple removal with instructor supervision Yes

-Foley Catheter insertion (initially with instructor) TPCN Yes

-Sterile Dressing change (initially with instructor) TPCN Yes

-Follow Do and Don't List in handbook Yes

-other clinical facilities may be assigned during the semester as they become available to students.
-If this occurs, additional clinical objectives may be posted.
+Criteria Level 2 Number of patients 2-3 Medication administration with instructor supervision After successful PSCCL Documentation in Electronic Medical Record (MAR only during Yes medication administration) SPC Chart Pack Yes VS and brief assessment by 0730 Yes Full assessment completed and documented by 0930 Yes Staple removal with instructor supervision (after lab check-off) Yes Foley Catheter insertion (initially with instructor supervision) Yes Sterile Dressing change (initially with instructor supervision) Yes Follow Do and Don't List in handbook Yes other clinical facilities may be assigned during the semester as they become available to students.
+If this occurs, additional clinical objectives will be posted on the VNSG 1460 Blackboard.

-Students MAY NOT bring course work to "study" during clinical rotations, complete clinical assignment paperwork (like care plans, case studies), research clinical information or other activities that distract from the clinical experience while on the units.
-Students should refrain from asking class questions of instructors during clinical time; instead, the student who has questions about class work should make an appointment with the appropriate class instructor for that discussion.
+Students MAY NOT

+- bring course work to "study" during clinical rotations, - complete clinical assignment paperwork (like care plans, case studies), - research clinical information or other activities that distract from the clinical experience while on the units. - ask class questions of instructors during clinical time; instead, the student who has questions about class work should make an appointment with the appropriate class instructor for that discussion.

-Maternal Child Rotations
+Maternal Newborn Rotations

 Please note: there is limited space availability in the maternal child areas.
 If a student misses a day in this rotation, the student may not be able to complete the required rotation, thus failing the clinical course.
-You must have 2 days of labor and delivery and 2 days of postpartum care to complete this rotation.
+You must have 4 days of OB clinical experiences to complete this rotation